 Adding social media on top of the current task list could seem impossible, especially if you think you need to be pinning on Pinterest, tweeting on Twitter, snapping on Snapchat, posting on Facebook, and sharing on LinkedIn.
 STOP!
-Let’s slow down for a moment and see if we can quell this overwhelming feeling.
+Let’s slow down for a moment and address this overwhelming feeling.

 Social media can be manageable.
-However, it is extremely important to have focused and reasonable strategy and not spray all your effort too wide and quick.
+However, it is extremely important to focus and not spray.
 Choosing to be effective with one or two social media platforms is far better than dabbling on four or five social media channels.
-If you try to tackle too many at once, you’ll spread yourself thin and dilute the impact of your efforts as a result.
-If you select which ones you want to use randomly, you may not get the results that are drawing so many businesses to social media.
+If you need to manage too many, you’ll spread yourself thin and dilute the impact of your efforts as a result.
+If you select which ones you want to use randomly, your brand visibility and reach might suffer.

 There needs to be some strategy in selecting which social media channels you use.
 To keep this selection process as simple as possible.
 I am going to break it down to three questions that you need to ask yourself:

-- What platform is your target market ALREADY engaging on?
+- What platform is your target market already engaging in?

 - What channels are your competitors using?

-- What type of content will you be sharing?
+- What kind of content will you be sharing?

-What social media platform is your target market ALREADY engaging 0n?
+What platform is your target market already engaging in?

-Step one is making sure you have pinpointed your target market.
+Step one before we even start investigating is making sure you have pinpointed your target market.
 Who is buying your product or utilizing your service?
 Is there a specific age group?
 Teens?
 Millennials?
 Baby Boomers?
 Are you targeting individuals (B2C) or does your business target other businesses (B2B)?
 If your product or service is typically gender specific that is important to identify as well.